NEW-YORK HISTORICAL SOCIETY TO CHRONICLE THE CHINESE AMERICAN EXPERIENCE IN A GROUNDBREAKING FALL 2014 EXHIBITION

 The second section, The Machinery of Exclusion, 1882 to 1943, will examine the enforcement and experience of the Chinese Exclusion Act.
 Until 1882 there was little government regulation of immigration and consequently no category of “illegal immigration.”
 America’s system of immigration was created during enforcement of Exclusion, and many of the practices and principles developed under its umbrella were later applied to other groups, framing elements of America’s immigration system that remained in place for more than 80 years.
 The Exclusion Act was followed in 1892 by a law requiring all Chinese in America to register with the government, which no other segment of the population – but criminals – had to do at that time.
 Identity certificates will be on display, such as that of prominent actress Anna May Wong from 1924, and a recreated immigration station will evoke the experience of the barracks, inspector’s office, and hospital common to immigration stations like Angel Island in San Francisco Bay (1910-40).

 Civil disobedience and legal campaigns to oppose exclusion and unequal treatment began at this time, with 80,000 Chinese Americans refusing to register with the government in 1892, uniquely required of the Chinese.
 Despite being denied the right to naturalize, Chinese in America acted as Americans when they went to court to secure equal treatment.
 The exhibition will include a new film about Wong Kim Ark, whose challenge to Exclusion resulted in the important Supreme Court ruling that all people born on US soil are US citizens.
 Resourceful approaches to immigration rules also arose, such as the concept of the “paper son,” who assumed the identity and papers of someone eligible to immigrate, learning the family history and hometown details of his American host in order to pass interrogation.
-The exhibition will feature a selection of false “coaching” documents that were hidden inside bananas and smuggled into Angel Island detention center.
+The exhibition will feature a selection of false “coaching” documents that were hidden inside fruits and nuts and smuggled into Angel Island detention center.

-The final section of the show, Journeys in America, 1882 to 1979 will examine the opportunities and challenges of Chinese American life in the United States.
+The final section of the show, Journeys in America, 1882 to the present will examine the opportunities and challenges of Chinese American life in the United States.
 The Chinese Exclusion Act was repealed in 1943 to strengthen the U.S. alliance with China in World War II, but severe immigration restrictions continued until the reforms of the Immigration Act of 1965.
 Many families that were separated for years created poignant family portraits with pasted-in images of missing family members, some of which will be on view.
 A graphic novel-style pictorial display will illustrate the personal history of three generations of the Chin Family of New York, tracing their journey from China to the US, and the American life they created, including their hand laundry business in the Bronx.

 Chinese American experiences also will be shared in the exhibition through brief videos and profiles of notable figures, such as culinary pioneer Joyce Chen, federal appeals court judge Denny Chin, and author and ceramicist Jade Snow Wong.
 The exhibition will conclude by exploring efforts to reclaim this almost-lost history of the Chinese American experience.
 One artifact will be the majestic head of a ceremonial dragon, purchased from China by the Chinese American community in Marysville, California in the 1880s.
 The dragon, “Moo Lung,” traveled throughout the U.S. for cultural events, visiting New York City in 1911, and will be restored especially for this exhibition.